The Government is developing an MSME ideas’ portal so businesses can submit them and find a way to start, execute, or implement these ideas.

 It’s also the perfect time to actively participate in social media promotions for your business.
 If you’re looking for tips, join our latest webinar where we talk to business coach Shreya Sharan Pawar about how to create hype about your business on Facebook LIVE.

 Keep your business alive, thriving and active in tough times, with the right tools.
-Some are free – like the Instamojo online store.
+Some are free – like the Instamojo free online store.
 If you need to sell your products and cannot open the shutters yet, go online!